The partition algebra and the plethysm coefficients I: stability and Foulkes' conjecture: The partition algebra

 We now give an explicit description of the standard modules which follows directly from (\ref{cell}).
-We set $V(r-l,r)$ to be the span of all $(r-l,r)$-partition diagrams having precisely $(r-l)$ propagating blocks.
-This has the natural structure of a $(\mathfrak{S}_{r-l}, \Pdelta)$-bimodule.
+We set $V(r-k,r)$ to be the span of all $(r-k,r)$-partition diagrams (that is, having $r-k$ northern and $r$ southern vertices) having precisely $(r-k)$ propagating blocks.
+This has the natural structure of a $(\Sym _{r-k}, P_r(\delta) )$-bimodule.
 It is easy to see that, as vector spaces, we have

-The action of $\Pdelta$ is given as follows.
-Let $v$ be a partition diagram in $V(r-l,r)$, $x\in {\sf S}(\nu)$ and $d$ be an $(r,r)$-partition diagram.
-Concatenate $v$ above $d$ to get $(\delta_1 \delta_2)^t v'$ for some $(r-l,r)$-partition diagram $v'$ and some non-negative integer $t$.
-If $v'$ has fewer than $(r-l)$ propagating blocks then we set $(x\otimes v)d=0$.
-Otherwise we set $(x\otimes v)d=(\delta_1 \delta_2)^t x\otimes v'$.
+The action of $P_r(\delta) $ is given as follows.
+Let $v$ be a partition diagram in $V(r-k,r)$, $x\in {\sf S}(\nu)$ and $d$ be an $(r,r)$-partition diagram.
+Concatenate $v$ above $d$ to get $(\delta)^t v'$ for some $(r-k,r)$-partition diagram $v'$ and some non-negative integer $t$.
+If $v'$ has fewer than $(r-k)$ propagating blocks then we set $(x\otimes v)d=0$.
+Otherwise we set $(x\otimes v)d= \delta ^t x\otimes v'$.
 Note that if $\nu \vdash r$, then we have

-viewed as a $\Pdelta$-module via equation (\ref{bob2}).
-A special case which will be important later is $\Delta_{r, \delta_1\delta_2}(\emptyset)$ which can be viewed as the span of all set-partitions of $\{1,2,\ldots, r\}$ with the natural concatenation action.
+viewed as a $P_r(\delta) $-module via equation (\ref{bob2}).
+A special case which will be important later is $\Delta_{r, \delta }(\emptyset)$ which can be viewed as the span of all set-partitions of $\{1,2,\ldots, r\}$ with the natural concatenation action.